shemian/static/README.md

 # STATIC SITE GENERATOR
-A simple Python script to convert markdown files to HTML files.
+This is a simple Python script that converts Markdown files to HTML files.
-The script takes a folder path as an input and converts all the files with ".md" extension in that folder to HTML files.
+The script is designed to be flexible and configurable, allowing you to specify the folder where your Markdown files are located and automatically converting them to HTML files.

 ## Requirements
 Python 3
 Markdown2 module
+json

+## Configuration
+The script reads a configuration file in JSON format to specify the folder where your Markdown files are located.
+The file should contain a single JSON object with the following structure:
+`
+{
+    "folder_path": "./markdowns"
+}
+`
+Replace ./markdowns with the path to the folder where your Markdown files are located.

 # Usage
 1. Download or clone the repository to your Machine.
-2. Make sure 'markdwon2` module is installed as well by running `pip install markdwon2`.
+2. Make sure 'markdwon2  `module is installed as well by running` pip install markdwon2`.
 2. Navigate to the repository where the project is stored.
 3. Run `script.py` to start the program.